A high-performance discovery pipeline reduced the candidate search space before expensive wet-lab work entered the chat.

 Challenge

-Dreamers built an HPC pipeline for rational drug design that used fragment libraries to generate large candidate pools, screened compounds for lipophilicity and metabolic stability, ran large-scale parallel simulations for energy and RMSD minimization, and incorporated AlphaFold-style architecture into ligand-binding models.
-The stack also included an ML-driven synthesis layer that suggested promising synthetic pathways from thousands of chemical heuristics.
+Dreamers built a high-performance computing pipeline around rational drug design.
+The system used fragment libraries to generate large candidate pools, screened compounds for lipophilicity and metabolic stability, ran large-scale parallel simulations for energy and RMSD minimization, and incorporated AlphaFold-style ideas into ligand-binding workflows.

 Result